Types of maps

 Provincial Base Map Series

-The Provincial Base Map Series are large format maps, available in maps scales of 1:750 000; 1 : 1 000 000; 1 : 2 000 000, these maps are updated annually.
+The Provincial Base Map Series are large format maps available in maps scales of 1:750 000; 1:1 000 000; and 1:2 000 000.
+These maps are updated annually.
 The map projection used is custom 10 degree Transverse Mercator projection with the central meridian located at 115 degrees.
 The underlying horizontal map datum is North American Datum of 1983.
+To view these maps, visit GeoDiscover Alberta and use the search box and scale facets to locate the maps you want to view.
+All maps are available in PDF format.

 Requesting geospatial products

-The Government of Alberta provides self-serve access to our products through portals like GeoDiscover and Open Government.
-To request geospatial products unavailable for self-service due to size or licensing constraints please follow the following instructions from the the order desk indicated in the metadata under “Contact Instructions” heading.
+The Government of Alberta provides self-serve access to our data products through portals like GeoDiscover Alberta and Open Government.
+To request geospatial products unavailable for self-service due to size or licensing constraints, follow the instructions in the metadata under “Distribution Information”.
+To view the metadata, click on the title of the dataset you want to request.

-Check to see if your product is available for download by searching GeoDiscover’s data and map collections.
-Use keywords to search catalogue and the facets on the side panel to narrow down your results.
-Notice the “Data Links” pull down on each record.
+Check to see if your product is available for download by searching the data and map collections on GeoDiscover Alberta.
+Use keywords to search the catalogue and use the facets on the side panel to narrow down your results.
+Click the “Data Links” pull down on each record to view available download options.
 To learn more about the record, click the title and read the metadata.

-To find someone to answer dataset question try “Point of Contact”
+To find someone to answer questions about the dataset look under “Point of Contact.”

-To find instructions on how to order a dataset try “Distributor” if no distributor is listed use the details in “Contact Instructions”
+To find instructions on how to order a dataset look under “Distributor” or “Distribution Information.”
+If no distributor is listed, follow the instructions in “Contact Instructions.”

-To find out details on the type of licensing associated with the dataset try “Constraints”
+To find out details on the type of licensing associated with the dataset look under “Resource Constraints.”

 - Name of product(s) and link(s) to the metadata record(s)